Premature burial: Execution

 As noted by Elias Pufendorf, a woman buried alive would afterward be impaled through the heart.
 This combined punishment of live burial and impalement was practiced in Nuremberg until 1508 also for women found guilty of theft, but the city council decided in 1515 that the punishment was too cruel and opted for drowning instead.
 Impalement was, however, not always mentioned together with live burial.
 Eduard Osenbrüggen relates how the live burial of a woman convicted of infanticide could be pronounced in a court verdict.
 For example, in a 1570 case in Ensisheim:

-In this particular case, however, some noblewomen made an appeal for mercy, and the convicted woman was drowned instead.
+In this particular case, however, some noblewomen made an appeal for relative mercy, and the convicted woman was drowned instead.

 Dieter Furcht speculates that the impalement was not so much to be regarded as an execution method, but as a way to prevent the condemned from becoming an avenging, undead Wiedergänger.
 In medieval Italy, unrepentant murderers were buried alive, head down, feet in the air, a practice referred to in passing in Canto XIX of Dante's Inferno.

-In the Faroe Islands, a powerful 14th-century woman landowner in the village of Húsavík was said to have buried two servants alive.
+In the Faroe Islands, a powerful 14th-century female landowner in the village of Húsavík was said to have buried two servants alive.

 In the 16th century Habsburg Netherlands, when the Catholic authorities made a prolonged effort to stamp out the Protestant churches, live burial was commonly used as the punishment for women found guilty of heresy.
 The last to be so executed was Anna Utenhoven, an Anabaptist buried alive at Vilvoorde in 1597.
 Reportedly, when her head was still above the ground she was given the last chance to recant her faith, and upon her refusal, she was completely covered up and suffocated.
 The case aroused a great deal of protest in the rebellious northern provinces and foiled the peace feelers which King Philip III was at the time extending to the Dutch.
 Thereafter the Habsburg authorities avoided further such cases, punishing heresy with fines and deportations rather than death.

 In the seventeenth century in feudal Russia, live burial as an execution method was known as "the pit" and used against women who were condemned for killing their husbands.
 In 1689, the punishment of live burial was changed to beheading.
-Live burial of Jews in such countries as Ukraine is reported; for example, some instances occurred during the Chmielnicki Massacre (1648–1649) in Ukraine.

 Among some contemporary indigenous people of Brazil with no or limited contact with the outside world, children with disabilities or other undesirable traits are still customarily buried alive.

-There are also accounts of the Khmer Rouge using premature burials as a form of execution in the Killing Fields.
+During the Holocaust many victims of mass executions were not shot dead and instead buried alive.
+Some people were able to escape the mass graves after the execution was over.

 During Mao Zedong's regime, there are some accounts that premature burials were used in executions.